Lately, I’ve been thinking about starting another side hustle—and one of my favorite ways to side-hustle money is through mobile apps.

 This is what I was interested in finding out… so I downloaded it and decided to give it a try.

-This was the first thing that I noticed when I first looked at the app in the Google Play Store.
+The first thing that I noticed when I looked at the app in the Google Play store was the popularity of the app.
 It had over 10,000 downloads, indicating that it has quite a user base.
 But it also has a 4.3 star rating—which is actually really good.

 I generally don’t expect apps with a rating of less than 3.5 stars to be much good, honestly—so Apperwall already blew this out of the water, which made me pretty optimistic about it!